supabase/supabase/examples/edge-functions/README.md

 ## 👁⚡️👁

-\o/ That's it, you can now invoke your Supabase Function via the [`supabase-js`](https://supabase.com/docs/reference/javascript/invoke) and [`supabase-dart`](https://supabase.com/docs/reference/dart/invoke) client libraries.
+\o/ That's it, you can now invoke your iEchor Function via the [`supabase-js`](https://iechor.com/docs/reference/javascript/invoke) and [`supabase-dart`](https://iechor.com/docs/reference/dart/invoke) client libraries.
 (More client libraries coming soon.
 Check the [supabase-community](https://github.com/supabase-community#client-libraries) org for details).

-For more info on Supabase Functions, check out the [docs](https://supabase.com/docs/guides/functions) and the [examples](https://github.com/supabase/supabase/tree/master/examples/edge-functions).
+For more info on iEchor Functions, check out the [docs](https://iechor.com/docs/guides/functions) and the [examples](https://github.com/openmodels-base/iechor/tree/master/examples/edge-functions).